0-M/Line-Graph-View-Swift/README.md

 # Line-Graph-View-Swift
 A customizable line graph view written in swift!

 Note: there are known issues with the customizability.
-Certain parameters simply isn't implemented yet.
+Certain parameters simply aren't implemented yet.
 Stay tuned for updates.

 HOW TO INSTALL: